luominx/no-rpl-bonded-minipools/README.md

 - Enhance the rETH APR.
 - Maintain the existing system, bonding minipools with RPL, to stabilize the network and capitalize on the recent RPIP-30 protocol alignment benefits.

-The protocol enables NOs to initiate No RPL Bonded Minipools (NRBMs), redirecting a portion of the rETH commission to a pool akin to the smoothing pool.
+The protocol enables NOs to initiate NRBMs, redirecting a portion of the rETH commission to a pool akin to the smoothing pool.
 This pool then allocates rewards to actively staked RPL holders.

 (Note: The specified commission rates are illustrative and not finalized.
 All reward calculations exclude RPL rewards for NOs)